 Bodies displays real human bodies that have been preserved and dissected to give visitors a first-hand understanding of how the body works.
 The exhibit methodically moves through the skeletal, muscular, respiratory, and circulatory systems.

 The information is structured for adults, not children, and even the kids’ audio guide was sophisticated, but this is a complicated topic.
 At first blush the exhibit is gruesome, but then it becomes very clinical and is truly fascinating.
 There’s not a book in the world that can teach a no smoking lesson faster than the side-by-side display of the healthy and the smoker’s lung.
 I recommend Bodies for ages 9 and up.
-Tickets are $32 for General Admission, $24 for ages 4-12, and kids 3 and younger are free.

 The Titanic exhibit is adjacent to the Bodies exhibit at the Luxor.
 The Exhibition tells the story of the Titanic and showcases real artifacts from the journey, including a monster piece of the hull.

 What makes this exhibit fun for kids is the recreation of portions of the ship including the Grand Staircase, as well as the outer Promenade Deck complete with ice and stars; it’s easy to imagine what it was like on this historic journey.

 We appreciated the stories of the passengers on the Titanic.
 It’s not just a revolutionary ship that sank, but a ship with people on it from all walks of life and incredible stories.

 This mammal-focused experience the Mirage is a treat, particularly the Dolphin Habitat where trainers are actively working with and studying the bottlenose dolphins in a replica of their natural habitat.